16ColorGames/Its-a-DND-PCGen-Dataset-Now/README.md

 ## ItsADnDRaceNow: Goblinoids

+* Bugbear - Complete, ready for testing
+* Goblin
+	* Not Started
+* Hobgoblin
-* Not started other than supplement header file
+	* Not Started

 ## Reddit Content